Mi5ka5/Queue-and-dequeue/README.md

 # Queue-and-dequeue
-A short code for school about queueing and dequeueing elements for
+A short code for school about queueing and dequeueing elements